jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 24: Write a Java program to convert a decimal number to binary using a user-defined function

 Problem Statement: Write a Java program that converts a decimal number (positive integer) to its binary representation as a string.
 The program should use a user-defined function named decimalToBinary to perform the conversion.
 The function should take a decimal integer as input and return its binary representation as a string.
 Function Description: String decimalToBinary(int decimal)

+📌Day 25: Java program to find the maximum element in an array using a user-defined function

+Problem Statement: Write a Java program that finds the maximum element in an array of integers.
+The program should use a user-defined function named findMax to perform this task.
+The function should take the array as input and return the maximum element.
+Function Description: int findMax(int[] arr).

+📌Day 25: Java program to calculate the greatest common divisor (GCD) of two numbers using a user-defined function

+Problem Statement: Write a Java program that calculates the greatest common divisor (GCD) of two positive integers.
+The program should use a user-defined function named calculateGCD to perform this task.
+The function should take two integer inputs and return their GCD.
+Function Description: int calculateGCD(int num1, int num2).

+📌Day 26: Write a Java program to calculate the area of a rectangle and a circle using function overloading.

+Problem Statement: Write a Java program that calculates the area of a rectangle and a circle using function overloading.
+You should create two separate functions: one for calculating the area of a rectangle and another for calculating the area of a circle.
+Both functions should be named calculateArea but should accept different sets of parameters.
+Function Description for Rectangle: double calculateArea(double length, double width) Function Description for Circle: double calculateArea(double radius)

+📌Day 26: Write a Java program to calculate the volume of a cube and a sphere using function overloading.

+Problem Statement: Write a Java program that calculates the volume of a cube and a sphere using function overloading.
+You should create two separate functions: one for calculating the volume of a cube and another for calculating the volume of a sphere.
+Both functions should be named calculateVolume but should accept different sets of parameters.
+Function Description for Cube: double calculateVolume(double sideLength) Function Description for Sphere: double calculateVolume(double radius, String shapeType)

+📌Day 27: Java program to find the sum of elements in an array

+Problem Statement: Write a Java program that calculates the sum of elements in an array.
+You will be given an array of integers, and your task is to find and return the sum of all the elements in the array.
+Function Description: int findSum(int[] arr)

+📌Day 27: Java program to find the second largest element in an array

+Problem Statement: Write a Java program that finds and returns the second largest element in an array of integers.
+You will be given an array, and your task is to find the second largest element in that array.
+Function Description: int findSecondLargest(int[] arr)